liujingtech/IntelliJ-MySQL-Table-to-JPA-Entity/README.md

 # intellij-mysql-table-to-jpa-entity
-An easy-to-use MySQL table to convert to JPA Entity's intelliJ plugin.
+An easy-to-use MySQL table to convert to JPA Entity's intelliJ plugin.[中文介绍](/README_CN.md/)

 ## Features
 Create a table statement using MySql to generate a JPA-compliant Entity.